-It’s one of the most iconic sports stadiums in the world, and in this post, you’ll discover the ultimate list of facts about Old Trafford.
+It’s one of the most iconic sports stadiums in the world and one of the biggest stadiums in Europe, and in this post, you’ll discover the ultimate list of facts about Old Trafford, the home of one of the biggest football clubs in the world!

 Interesting facts about Old Trafford